Showing 106 to 119 of 119 results.

 A film, made by the Mid-Sussex Camcorder & Cine Society, describing the Hurst and Hassocks Community Bus service.
 The service provides transport for the elderly and disabled and other community members around Mid Sussex.

 The Tailor of Hanningtons

-Film of an edited interview with Alfred Huberman capturing his work as tailor at Hanningtons stores in Brighton and exploring his personal history as a Holocaust survivor and Jewish imigrant to the UK.
-Huberban talks of the liberation from the camps in 1945, his arrival in the UK as a child, his 55 years as a tailor, and the end of an era at Hanningtons.
+Film of an edited interview with Alfred Huberman capturing his work as tailor at Hanningtons department store in Brighton and exploring his personal history as a Holocaust survivor and Jewish immigrant to the UK.
+Huberman talks of the liberation from the camps in 1945, his arrival in the UK as a child, his 55 years as a tailor, and the end of an era at Hanningtons.

 The British at Belsen

 A 'talking head' piece to camera film in which a former British soldier recounts his unenviable role in the clearing-up operation at the Bergen-Belsen concentration camp in 1945.

 "24 x one minute films made as part of the Cinecity festival 2003 investigating the links between Brighton and its residents."
 Two of the films, ~St Nicholas Church~ and ~Birdcage Bandstand~, can be viewed on this webpage.